-I started my career as an investment banker.
-For me, the most interesting part wasn't necessarily financial modeling or even getting a deal done.
-The part of that job I enjoyed most was the challenge of learning about the company, the team and the strategy and then working together to position their business for sale in the best possible light.
+After college, I started my career as an investment banker.
+For me, the most interesting part wasn't necessarily financial modeling or even closing a deal.
+The part of that job I enjoyed most was the challenge of learning about the company, the team and the strategy and then working together to position their business in the best possible light to buyers.
 That's what led me to private equity.

-I was actually Fort Point Capital’s first employee.
-So really, what they gave me was an incredible opportunity to get into a private equity firm on the ground floor.
+I was actually Fort Point Capital’s first employee, joining the team at the point where Fort Point was beginning to raise its first fund and develop its investment mandate.
+The firm gave me an incredible opportunity to participate in building a private equity firm from ground zero.
 From day one, I could apply the skills I'd previously acquired to help them build a team, a real sense of culture and ultimately a leading middle market private equity firm.
-Watching us go from our initial rent-free space in our law firm to our current offices with the team of passionate experts we have in place, and fund that's growing and thriving ... what more could I have ever hoped for?
+Watching us go from our initial rent-free space in our law firm to our current offices with the team of passionate experts we have in place, and funds that are growing and thriving ... what more could I have ever hoped for?

 I think Fort Point Capital demonstrates a real mastery of all the steps in a typical investment lifecycle.
 Some firms are good at sourcing deals and the process of execution, but they're not great at developing those investments or figuring out how to invest coherently across an entire portfolio.
 Others are good at the process and the investing but are less structured in their approach to partnering with the actual company after the transaction.
 Fort Point is, in my opinion, excellent across all the major principal investing disciplines that ultimately determine failure or success in the private equity world.

 Be open to the process.
 Be open to the private equity firm's perspective.
 Some management teams discount people who aren't from their own industry.
-Maybe they don't yet know the nuances driving the company's competitive position or the names of every piece of machinery, but most private equity firms have seen a breadth of companies across an enormous spectrum of industries, and that perspective can be truly invaluable.
-They've seen similar disruptions, patterns, innovation and the issues that your company might someday face.
-They also know how to develop a strategic plan while capitalizing on near-term opportunistic growth, which is of infinite value.
+Maybe they don't yet know the nuances driving the company's competitive position or the names of every customer, but most private equity firms have seen a breadth of companies across an enormous spectrum of industries, and that perspective can be truly invaluable.
+They've seen similar disruptions, patterns, opportunities and issues that your company might someday face.
+They also know how to develop a strategic plan while capitalizing on near-term opportunistic growth, which is of great value.
 Just try to stay open.
 And be sure that, through open and constant communication—and by working together in good faith—you build a strong and open relationship.
 That's the key.
 I always say, "I don't like secrets but, surprises, those I can deal with."

 Travel.
 I absolutely love to travel.
 I inherited that from my grandfather, a physics professor.
 He used to take these fantastic sabbaticals and bring his whole family.
 They went all over the world.
 As a young girl, I remember asking, "How many countries have you been to?"
 We sat down and wrote a list together.
 Eighty-nine countries!
 That still amazes me.
-I aspire to match his total, but as I am currently somewhere in the '40s, I've got a few miles to go.
-I am also an aspiring chef, dedicated fantasy football contestant and Boston sports aficianado.
+I aspire to match his total, but as I am currently somewhere in the 40s, I've got a few miles to go.
+I am also a lake life devotee, dedicated fantasy football contestant and Boston sports aficionado.